Updated: Apr 12

 Now, I am neither a medical professional nor an epidemiologist; so, I am going to source information from people that are.
 I am, however, an avid craftsperson.
-Lately, I have been seeing DIY ('Do it yourself') projects for face masks which are supposed to protect us, as one crafter mentioned in a description on Etsy, "... when viruses and infections attack us."
+Lately, I have been seeing DIY ('Do it yourself') projects for face masks which are supposed to protect people from getting sick.

 Surgical Masks Vs N-95 Respirator Masks

 So many people are going out of their way to empty stores of surgical masks or the type of "sick masks" that you are likely to find at your local pharmacy.
 These masks are designed to help prevent splashes and splatter which may contain bacteria and viruses.
 They are limited and do not provide full protection, but they do offer a barrier that provides some level of protection.
-Will surgical masks filter out the coronavirus?
+Will surgical masks prevent you from getting sick?

 The reason being is that viruses are small, and surgical masks are not good at filtering small particles out of the air.
-This means that coronavirus, and pretty much any other virus, can pass through fairly easily.
+This means that coronavirus, and pretty much any other virus, can pass through far easier.

 Spread can occur from virus particles attached to the cloth.
 If someone else touches, grabs, or shares the cloth, the virus can be transmitted.
 Additionally, a sick person could still force viral particles through the mesh when coughing.
 Healthy people that have come in contact with an infected person, can also expel viral particles from the surface of the mask.
 This is why hospital face masks are supposed to be disposable and not reusable.
 The surface could be contaminated.